 Her eyes shot to the surgeon’s face in quiet supplication.
 “He was stabbed.
 I saw the gash.
 I bandaged it, performed needle decompression.”

-Compassion peppered with a dash of impatience swept over the doctor’s tired face.
+Impatience swept over the doctor’s tired face.

 “You saw it,” she appealed to Diane.
 “You saw the stab wound.
 You watched me struggle to resuscitate him.”

 “Sorry,” the nurse lied.
 “All I saw was blood.
 It must’ve come from somebody else.
 God knows enough blood was spilled tonight.”

 “No. He was cut.”
 Diane’s dishonesty rankled.
 “The wound was deep.
 An upper cut that perforated the lung.”
 She turned to Dr. Adams.
 “If you don’t believe me, ask the paramedics.”

 Diane centered her dark, penetrating gaze on the surgeon.
 “She’s exhausted,” she told him.
 “She needs to rest.”

 Lia shook her head in disbelief.
 “I know what I saw.”

 Dr. Adams’s expression grew oddly blank.
 “Go home, Lia.”
 His tone was non-negotiable.
 “Your shift’s over.”

 Lia turned the key and entered her depressingly bare townhouse.
 She’d lived here for two years and still hadn’t gotten around to decorating the place.
 She kept telling herself that she was too busy, that once she completed her residency she’d have more time, but the truth was, the hospital was much more of a home to her than this redbrick building in Portland’s North District.